Carnegie Mellon Silicon Valley

-Carnegie Mellon Silicon Valley is a degree-granting branch campus of Carnegie Mellon University located in the heart of Silicon Valley in Mountain View, California.
+Carnegie Mellon Silicon Valley is a degree-granting branch campus of Carnegie Mellon University located in Mountain View, California.
 It was established in 2002 at the NASA Ames Research Center in Moffett Field.

-The campus offers full-time and part-time professional Masters programs in Electrical And Computer Engineering, Software Engineering and Software Management, various bi-coastal (split-time between Pittsburgh and Silicon Valley) Masters programs in Information Technology, and a bi-coastal Ph.D. program in Electrical and Computer Engineering.
-One key differentiator between programs in the traditional Pittsburgh campus and the new Silicon Valley campus is a new focus on project-centered learning by doing approach to education.
+The campus offers full-time and part-time professional Masters programs in Electrical and Computer Engineering, Software Engineering and Software Management.
+It has bi-coastal (split-time between Pittsburgh and Silicon Valley) Masters programs in Information Technology, and a bi-coastal Ph.D. program in Electrical, and Computer Engineering.

 History

-After years of planning from the Pittsburgh campus, Carnegie Mellon Silicon Valley opened in September 2002 under the name "Carnegie Mellon University - West Campus" to an original class of 56 students.
-James H. Morris, the Dean of the School of Computer Science at the Pittsburgh campus, was instrumental in establishing the West Coast initiative and served as the new campus' first dean.
-Raj Reddy, a Turing Award recipient and computer science professor at the Pittsburgh campus, was the school's first director.
+Carnegie Mellon Silicon Valley opened in September 2002 under the name "Carnegie Mellon University - West Campus" to an original class of 56 students.
+James H. Morris, the Dean of the School of Computer Science at the Pittsburgh campus, helped establish the branch and served as the branch's first dean.
+Raj Reddy, a computer science professor at the Pittsburgh campus, was the school's first director.
 In 2008, the university's name was changed to Carnegie Mellon Silicon Valley to better reflect the proximity to Silicon Valley.
 In 2009, Dean Morris ended his appointment, and the College of Engineering (also known as Carnegie Institute of Technology or "CIT") at Carnegie Mellon University partnered with the Silicon Valley campus to bring more resources and a stronger connection to the main campus.
-In 2022, Carnegie Mellon Silicon Valley celebrated its 20th anniversary.

 Location

-Carnegie Mellon Silicon Valley is located on NASA's Ames Research Center in Moffett Field.
-The campus (or in particular Moffett Field), is surrounded by high-tech companies such as Google, Microsoft, Yahoo, HP, and Lockheed Martin.
-Carnegie Mellon Silicon Valley currently occupies Building 23 and since January 2011, a wing in Building 19, which provides space for full-time masters students, faculty and researchers.
-An extension for Building 19 has been in use since Fall 2012.
+Carnegie Mellon Silicon Valley is located at NASA's Ames Research Center in Moffett Field.
+The campus is near high-tech companies such as Google, Microsoft, Yahoo, HP, and Lockheed Martin.
+Carnegie Mellon Silicon Valley currently occupies Building 23 and since January 2011, a wing in Building 19, which provides space for full-time masters students, faculty, and researchers.
+An extension for Building 19 has been in use since the Fall of 2012.

 Programs

 Master of Science in Software Engineering (MS-SE)

 In Fall 2002, Carnegie Mellon initiated a full-time and part-time Master of Science in Software Engineering degree.
-This program is offered under the Electrical and Computer Engineering department, and is only offered at the Silicon Valley campus.
+This program is offered under the Electrical and Computer Engineering department and is only offered at the Silicon Valley campus.
 It focuses on software engineering principles, and students are required to take courses in Software Engineering and Design, Analysis, and Systems.
-Through ties with local companies such as Google, Apple, Facebook, Microsoft, VMWare, IBM, Oracle, and Cisco, students often participate in internships, sponsored projects, and hackathons.